28 Feb Things you will love about Covent Garden

 - Neals Yard: if you’re a fan of ethically-driven retailers, veggie or vegan food, then this is for you.
 Even if you’re not, it’s a very instagrammable spot and has an interesting history https://nealsyardlondon.co.uk/history/ .

-- The restaurants: personal favourites are Balthazar and Clos Maggiore (if someone else is paying) and with friends or kids we always enjoy Souk Medina or The Barbary.
+- The restaurants: personal favourites are Balthazar and Clos Maggiore (both of which really do live up to their hype) and with friends or kids we always enjoy Souk Medina or The Barbary.

 - The shops: the full list is here https://www.coventgarden.london/womens/lululemon-athletica Sandro, Burberry and Lululemon Atheletica are always good for a browse.
 There are also shops devoted entirely to both Tintin and Moomin.
 And if that’s not something to love, I don’t know what is.